Insiders (Australian TV program): First host: Barrie Cassidy (2001—2019)

 In March 2019, Cassidy announced he would be leaving Insiders after the 2019 Australian election and after eighteen years in the hosting chair.
 His last show was on 9 June 2019; regular fill-in presenters Fran Kelly and Annabel Crabb alternated hosting duties until the end of the year.

+On 11 July 2021, Barrie Cassidy returned to the show as a guest on 'Talking Pictures' to celebrate the show's 20th anniversary.

+Second host: David Speers (2020—)

-In June 2019, David Speers was announced as Cassidy's replacement from 2020.
+In June 2019 David Speers was announced as Cassidy's replacement from 2020.